compass Explore next steps to improve your mental health. Get help for stress

 When you’re met with a physical or psychological threat, cortisol and other hormones spring into action, priming your body to face the threat or flee from it.
 The physiological reaction—mental alertness, higher blood pressure, a faster heart rate, rapid breathing—is designed to give your muscles the energy you need to get through a stressful scenario.
 That’s why nonessential body functions like digestion also slow down.

-The thing is, your brain is a “really old machine,” says Kate Hanselman, a board-certified psychiatric mental health nurse practitioner at Thriveworks.
+The problem?
+Your brain is a “really old machine,” says Kate Hanselman, a board-certified psychiatric mental health nurse practitioner at Thriveworks.
 It’s built to respond to life-or-death situations, like surviving in the wilderness.
-But our stressors look a lot different now than they did for our ancient ancestors.
+But our stressors look completely different now.

 “When we think about stress today, we’re not talking about being hunted by a pack of wolves.
 We’re talking about running late or feeling overwhelmed,” Hanselman says.